We love beans.

 2. High in Protein

-All beans have a decent amount of protein, and I've read that there's about 18 grams of protein in one cup of cooked lentils.
+All beans have a decent amount of protein, and I've read that there are about 18 grams of protein in one cup of cooked lentils.
 That's a ton!

 3. Low in Calories